rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 formats commonly used in data analytics, including CSV, Parquet, ORC, Avro, and JSON_Lines.

 // TODO: add more detail and move to a separate file.

+# Debugging Tips

+Here are some tools that can help with debugging libcudf (besides printf of course):
+1. cuda-gdb
+   Follow the instructions in the [contributor guide](../../CONTRIBUTING.md#debugging-cudf) to build and run libcudf with debug symbols.
+2. compute-sanitizer
+   The sanitizer tool can be used to locate many CUDA reported errors by providing a call stack close to where the error occurs even with a non-debug build.
+The sanitizer includes various tools including memcheck, racecheck, and initcheck.
+The racecheck and initcheck have been known to produce false positives.
+3. cudf::test::print()
+   The `print()` utility can be called within a gtest to output the data in a `cudf::column_view`.
+   More information is available in the [Testing Guide](TESTING.md#printing-and-accessing-column-data)